Reducing the Burden of Chronic Pain | Pain Research at PCOM

 About Chronic Pain Research

 Scientists study various aspects of chronic pain such as its causes, effects on the body and the best remedies to alleviate it.
-They investigate both the physical and psychological factors involved in how we feel pain.
+They investigate both the physical and psychological factors involved in how we experience pain.
 One area of research focuses on identifying the underlying causes of chronic pain.
 Pain can be due to an injury, inflammation, nerve damage or certain medical conditions.
 By understanding these causes, researchers aim to develop more targeted treatments in order to improve the lives of those living with chronic pain and find ways to alleviate their suffering.

 Pain Research at PCOM

-While opioids are helpful for reducing pain, medications are not effective in all patients and their potential for misuse and addiction has led to a national crisis.
+While opioids are helpful for reducing pain, these medications are not effective in all patients and their potential for misuse and addiction has led to a national crisis.
 Ongoing clinical studies at PCOM focus on the use of non-opioid medications to improve analgesia, enhance pain relief and reduce opioid dosage.
 Some PCOM researchers explore alternative treatments to relieve chronic pain and improve quality of life through physical therapy, cognitive behavioral therapy and osteopathic manipulative therapy.

 Our Faculty Researchers